chrissearle/www_cso/src/blog/2019/04/25-kafka-java-to-scala-java.md

 This is a standard maven project - simply open in your favourite IDE and build.

 The BasicProducer class contains a standard main method - so you should easily be able to run the code from the IDE too.
+You can also use the maven-exec plugin (see [the readme](https://github.com/chrissearle/kafka-java-to-scala/blob/master/java-starter/producer/README.md)).

 The output isn't wildly exciting (we haven't configured logging so ignore related lines):